aleister1102/cate-coin/readme.md

 # Cate Coin 🪙

-The web-based cryptocurrency project, inspired by CateCoin, is a platform that allows users to securely trade and mine digital currencies through a user-friendly web interface.
+A web application that simulates the operation of cryptocurrencies, inspired by the CateCoin cryptocurrency.
+The application allows users to perform cryptocurrency transactions, view a list of pending transactions, and engage in mining blocks.

 ## Demo